SWI-Prolog/swipl-devel/CMAKE.md

 ### WASM (Emscripten)

 Install  [Emscripten](https://emscripten.org/),  download    and   build [zlib](https://zlib.net/) using Emscripten.
-Now you   can build the core system using the commands  below  (assume   initial  working  dir is the root of the source tree).
+Now you can build the system using the commands below (assume initial working  dir is the root of the source tree).

     mkdir build.wasm
     cd build.wasm